Chapter 12 : Breaching Contracts

 “You'll never find him,” grinned Pansy.

-"He hasn't fucked up," argued Pansy, her tone acidic and her brow pulled together in hatred.
-"How do you think he managed to get away with it for so long?
+“He won’t fuck up,” argued Pansy, her tone acidic and her brow pulled together in hatred.
+“How do you think he managed to get away with it for so long?
 For three years?
 It's because he's smart!
 He's a clever young man.
 Far more clever than any of you!
 He took three years to strategize his revenge.
-He exposed himself because it's all part of the plan, and you have no idea what's up his sleeve next."
+He made his first move, and you have no idea what's up his sleeve next.”

 “But you do,” suggested Harry, once again stringing ideas together as the words fell out of Pansy's mouth.